Best Welding Jackets

 Special Features

-• Satin-lined Sleeves: The lining of the sleeves with satin makes them more user-friendly on bear arms.
+• Satin-lined Sleeves: The satin lining of the sleeves makes them more user-friendly on bare arms.
 It also makes it easier to put on

 • Adjustable Sleeves: Multiple buttons make it easier to adjust the sleeves for smaller or broader arms